koichik/node-flowless/README.md

 Returns a new function from a template.

  * Arguments
    * `template`: An array of function template.
-The first element must be a function.
+     The first or second element must be a function.
+     If the first element is not a function, it is used as a context (`this`) object.
      The rest of elements are used as a parameter of the function.
      The array can include a special value, `flowless.first`, `flowless.second` and `flowless.third`.
-When the returned function is called, they are replaced with the actual argument of a corresponding position.
+     When the returned function is called,
+     they are replaced with the actual argument of a corresponding position.
  * Returns
-   * A function which invokes the first element of `template`.
+   * A function which invokes the first or second element of `template`.

          `function([args,...] cb)`